 The on-farm trials (OFTs) were conducted by Krishi Vigyan Kendra, Mohol, on farmers' fields in Papri Ta Mohol and Ankoli Ta.
 Mohol in Solapur district, Maharashtra, during the kharif seasons of 2020–21 and 2021–22.
 These experimental sites are located in a semi-arid agro-climatic zone with medium-textured soils.
 The region has a warm tropical climate, receiving approximately 600–700 mm of rainfall annually, mainly during the south-west monsoon season.
 During the cropping period, average temperatures ranged from 18 to 34 °C.

 The trials were conducted across 15 farmers’ fields, each with a 0.4-hectare demonstration plot, under typical farming conditions.
-Two treatments were tested to evaluate the effectiveness of Integrated Pest Management (IPM) against fall armyworm in maize.
+Two treatments were tested to evaluate the effectiveness of IPM against fall armyworm in maize.
 The first treatment (T1) involved farmers' traditional pest control methods, which used chlorpyriphos at 20 ml per 10 liters of water.
 The second treatment (T2) used an improved IPM approach, including the installation of pheromone traps at a rate of 10 traps per hectare to monitor adult moth activity, followed by two applications of spinetoram 11.7% SC at 5 ml per 10 liters of water, spaced 15 days apart.
 In some cases, thiamethoxam 12.6% + lambda-cyhalothrin 9.5% at 0.5 ml per liter served as an alternative insecticide depending on pest pressure.

 All agronomic practices, except plant protection measures, were kept uniform across both treatments and followed as per the recommended package of practices for maize.
 The IPM interventions were initiated immediately after the detection of fall armyworm incidence in the crop.